rvem/tezos-packaging/docs/baking.md

 sudo -u tezos mkdir -p /var/lib/tezos/baker
 ```

-Import you baker secret key to the data directory.
+Import your baker secret key to the data directory.
 There are two ways to import
 such key:
-1) You know either unencrypted or password-encrypted secret key for your address.
-In order
+1) You know either the unencrypted or password-encrypted secret key for your address.

-to import such key run:
+In order to import such key run:
 ```
 sudo -u tezos tezos-client -d /var/lib/tezos/baker import secret key <alias> <secret-key>
 ```
-2) Secret key is stored on ledger.
-Open Tezow Wallet app on your ledger and run the following
+2) The secret key is stored on a ledger.

+Open the Tezoz Wallet app on your ledger and run the following
 to import the key:
 ```
 sudo -u tezos tezos-client -d /var/lib/tezos/baker import secret key <alias> <ledger-url>